 - Are these standards worthy of inclusion in our curricula?

-Before I let you go so you can read and prepare for action (again, I’d recommend starting with the best of Teaching the Core), I’d like to invite you to join the movement of teachers who refuse to freak out about the Common Core by subscribing to free blog updates.
-I use the newsletter to share awesomeness, update you on new blog posts, and offer generous encouragement throughout the year.
+Before I let you go so you can read and prepare for action (again, I’d recommend starting with the best of Teaching the Core), let me invite you to join the movement of teachers who refuse to freak out about the Common Core.
+I use the newsletter to share my latest writings and offer generous encouragement throughout the year.
 You can unsubscribe at anytime, but I don’t think you’ll be disappointed.

-I just want to finish by saying that I started this blog for you–the educator who wants to maximize every minute with kids.
+I just want to finish by saying that I started this blog for you — the educator who wants to maximize every minute with kids.
 I know how hard you work.
 I know how passionate you are to see your students flourish, not just in your classroom but for the rest of their days.
-I do my best to respond to all emails (it’s been getting tougher as the blog gains in popularity, but I will always do my best!), and I do not hold myself above anybody.
-I’m not special–I’m just a dude who, like you, busts his tail to improve his craft for the long-term good of his students.
-Thanks so much for your support, and if you’ve made it this far, I’d love for you to come say hi to me on the Teaching the Core Facebook Page or via Twitter.
+I do my best to respond to all emails (it’s been getting tougher as the blog grows, but I will always do my best!), and I do not hold myself above anybody.
+I’m not special — I’m just a dude who, like you, busts his tail to improve his craft for the long-term good of his students.
+Thanks so much for your support, and if you’ve made it this far, I’d love for you to come say hi to me on the Teaching the Core Facebook Page or Twitter.
 I look forward to meeting you Cheers.